 The Sensory Courtyard is an area dedicated to engaging all five senses.
 Home to a hobbit house, a fossil garden, a tree swing and even a “Snoezelen Room,” the Sensory Courtyard is a sanctuary for children with a multitude of special needs who might otherwise not be able to explore their world safely and comfortably.

 Children, young adults and entire families enjoy the hands-on experiences of the courtyard.
 Basalt columns showcase the visual, tactile and audible properties of flowing water.
 Dancing lights and reflections soothe the spirit.
 As natural light filters through the glass ceiling, families gather at the sensory table to learn and play games together while listening to calming wind chimes.

-“I love taking my son to there and seeing his face light up with each new sensation and sensory element.
-Looking around the courtyard, I see the smiles of children and parents.
-It’s a beautiful experience,” says Miranda Long of Fremont.
+“I love taking my son there and seeing his face light up with each new sensation and sensory element,” said Miranda Long of Fremont.
+“Looking around the courtyard, I see the smiles of children and parents.
+It’s a beautiful experience.”

 I love taking my son there and seeing his face light up with each new sensation and sensory element.

-Only months before the courtyard was due to be unveiled, progress came to a screeching halt when Robinson received a devastating diagnosis.
+Only months before the courtyard was due to be unveiled, progress came to a screeching halt when Lion Mary received a devastating diagnosis.
 What she had written off as simple fatigue was, in fact, acute myeloid leukemia (AML).
 Armed with a positive attitude, support from her family and community and her refusal to give up, she fought for her life.
 Her treatment was aggressive, which caused her to be very sick.
 But she kept on smiling through it all.